Getting started in diaspora*

 - It filters the content stream.
 You might want to read only posts written by people in your Family aspect.
 Or you might want to read everything posted by your contacts except family members.

 You can click this button to change the aspect(s) this person is in by selecting and deselecting aspects in the drop-down list.
-If you want to remove a person from all of your aspects, deselect all aspects and the button will turn grey.
+If you want to remove a person from all of your aspects, deselect all aspects and the button will turn gray.
 You are no longer sharing with them.

 Only sharing with me